cmelcher/2qfg2qgg/README.md

 # 2QFG and 2QGG Saddle Point Experiments

-Python code for the numerical section in the paper **"Linear Convergence of a Unified Primal-Dual Algorithm for Convex-Concave Saddle Point Problems with Quadratic Growth"**.

 ## Overview

-This repository contains code for the two main numerical experiments in Section 6 of the paper.
+This repository contains code for the two main numerical experiments in Section 6 of **"Linear Convergence of a Unified Primal-Dual Algorithm for Convex-Concave Saddle Point Problems with Quadratic Growth"**.
 The experiments compare several variants of the Generalized Accelerated Primal-Dual method (GAPD) with the baseline methods Gradient Descent-Ascent (GDA) and Extragradient (EG) on convex-concave saddle point problems satisfying two-sided quadratic functional growth (2QFG) and two-sided quadratic gradient growth (2QGG).

 The repository contains two main files: